 Why you'll love it

 It's easy to make.
-Take the guesswork out of making rice when you use your Instant Pot!
+Take the guesswork out of making rice when you use your pressure cooker!
 The Sauté function makes it easy to crisp the rice before setting it and forgetting it!

 It's made with easy to find ingredients.
 Sometimes the best foods are the simplest foods!
 This Instant Pot Mexican Rice is made with panty ingredients that are easily found or that you may already have on hand.
 If you haven't heard of tomato bouillon or caldo de tomate, you can usually find it right along side other bouillon cubes.